NABE Hall of Fame

 NEW!
 The Daniel Meckstroth Award for Excellence in Manufacturing Research

-NABE is pleased to announce a partnership with the Manufacturers Alliance for Productivity and Innovation (MAPI) to present the new Daniel Meckstroth Award for Excellence in Manufacturing Research.
-This award will honor the contributions of Dr. Daniel Meckstroth, who served as MAPI's lead economist from 1991-2016, by recognizing the author(s) of original research that provides the greatest insights and value to promoting or improving the competitiveness of American manufacturing.
-The first award will be presented at the 2018 NABE Economic Policy Conference.
+Given in partnership with the Manufacturers Alliance for Productivity and Innovation (MAPI), the Daniel Meckstroth Award for Excellence in Manufacturing Research honors the contributions of Dr. Daniel Meckstroth, who served as MAPI's lead economist from 1991-2016, by recognizing the author(s) of original research that provides the greatest insights and value to promoting or improving the competitiveness of American manufacturing.
+The award is presented annually at the NABE Economic Policy Conference.

 The Edmund A. Mennis Contributed Paper Awards